Most Active Stories

 The San Quentin All-Stars and their field of dreams

 KALW has partnered with radio producers inside California's oldest prison to bring you the San Quentin Prison Report, a series of stories focusing on the experiences of these men, written and produced by those living inside the prison's walls.

-When most of us think about baseball we might imagine the game being played in parks, in school yards, or in stadiums, but we might not expect to see a game being played inside prison walls.
+When most of us think about baseball, we might imagine the game being played in parks, in school yards, or in stadiums, but we might not expect to see a game being played inside prison walls.

 San Quentin Prison has two teams, the San Quentin Athletics and the San Quentin Giants.
-Last May, a professional minor league team — The San Rafael Pacifics — came to San Quentin to play hard ball against an all-start team of prisoners.
+Last May, a professional minor league team — The San Rafael Pacifics — came to San Quentin to play hard ball against an all-star team of prisoners.
 Even though the players come from different circumstances, they all have one thing in common, the love of the game.